Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 A Japanese way of approaching bodywork.

-Summer camps with Juju Alishina
+Summer Butoh workshop with Juju Alishina

 Learn the fundamentals of Butoh dance through Japanese bodywork methods: breath, voice, rhythm, massage, strengthening the five senses, and improvisation.
 We will work individually and in groups to develop creativity and learn how to stage a choreography.
 The August workshop includes an introduction to white makeup.
 Group performances will conclude each workshop.